Sony A6500 vs A9

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-Both the A6500 and the A9 have been discontinued, but can regularly be found used on eBay.
+Both the A6500 and the A9 have been discontinued, but can regularly be found used on ebay.
 The A6500 was replaced by the Sony A6600, while the A9 was followed by the Sony A9 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A6500 and A9 can be found, respectively, in the Sony A6500 Manual (free pdf) or the online Sony A9 Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A6500 or the Sony A9 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.